jcamilovelandiab/Lab1-MVNGIT/README.md

 ## Prerequisites

-It is necessary to have installed java 1.8 and maven on the computer where the program will run.
+It is necessary to have installed java 1.8 and Apache Maven 3.6.0  on the computer where the program will run.

 ## Program description